shiroichiheisen/Esp32-Web-Update/README.md

 ## ☕ Using this library

-To use this library, you need to download, install the library, and include the following file in your project:
+To use this library, you need to download, install the library, define if you will use ethernet to update, and include the following file in your project:

 ```
+#define UpdateOverEthernet //Only if you will use ethernet to update the firmware
 #include <web_update.h>
 ```